Coinbase Review 2026

 - Always use limit orders.
 Set your buy price slightly below market (even $0.01 below) to qualify for the 0.40% maker fee instead of the 0.60% taker fee.
 Most of my limit orders fill within minutes.

 - Look at Coinbase One if you trade over $6,000/month.
 The $29.99 subscription eliminates all trading fees.
 At $10,000 monthly volume, you save about $60 in fees minus $30 for the subscription.
-You also get 24/7 priority phone support, which was genuinely useful when I had an account hold issue.
+You also get 24/7 priority phone support, which is the differentiator users cite most when an account hold needs fast resolution.

 - Batch your purchases.
 Instead of buying $50 every week on the simple app, buy $200 once a month on Advanced.
 You avoid flat fees entirely and pay a much lower percentage.